publiccodenet/projects/index.md

 ### [Software procurement process code](https://processcode.publiccode.net/)

 Process codes are flexible, collaborative, and adaptive guidebooks for a new government process.
-We invite you to test, revise, and expand these process codes, joining a growing community of practitioners.

 The software procurement process code helps public sector employees source the best possible software.
 It walks through government contracting step-by-step, aligning legitimate public procurement with the cutting-edge best practices of development.

+We invite you to test, revise, and expand this process code, joining a growing community of practitioners.

 ### [Governance game](https://github.com/publiccodenet/governance-game)